haveno-dex/haveno-docs/docs/users/getting_started.md

 !!!
 Warning
     The seed phrase is NOT a complete backup of the application.

-    To create a full and complete backup, you must backup your *entire application directory*.
+    To create a full and complete backup, you must backup your *entire application folder*.